 Shortly after winning their Tony Award for "Nine," Best Musical of 1982, librettist Arthur Kopit and songwriter Maury Yeston adapted Gaston Leroux's 1910 novel, Phantom of the Opera, into a Broadway-style musical.

 In summarizing a 2013 production in London, online reviewer Peter Scot-Presland, notes: "In truth, as a piece of writing, Yeston's Phantom' is altogether more engaging than Lloyd-Webber's.
-It is tighter, more intimate and informed by more human sympathy."
-Bringing the story to life, Director Nelson has gathered a talented cast, many of whom have been featured in the group's classic musicals the Rose Center has presented over the years in Salem.

 "Expect some real vocal gymnastics," predicts Fort Salem's artistic director, Jay Kerr.
 "Tim's wife, Mary Murphy-Nelson, playing the wife of the owner of the opera house, will raise the roof with This Place Is Mine,' a song that suggests she can sing whatever parts she likes, because her husband runs the show.